 Treatment of cochlear and vestibular hydrops is the same as for classic Meniere’s disease.
 The treatment of Meniere’s disease may be medical or surgical, depending upon the patient’s stage of the disease, life circumstances, and the condition of the ears.
 The purpose of the treatment is to prevent the hearing loss, and stop the vertigo (spinning).

-It is aimed at improving the inner ear circulation and controlling the fluid pressure changes of the inner ear chambers.
-Treatment may consist of medication to decrease the inner ear fluid pressure or prevent inner ear allergic reactions.
+Treatment is aimed at improving the inner ear circulation and controlling the fluid pressure changes of the inner ear chambers.
+It may consist of medication to decrease the inner ear fluid pressure or prevent inner ear allergic reactions.
 Various drugs are used as anti-dizziness medication.
 Vasoconstricting substances have an opposite effect and, therefore, should be avoided.
-Such substances are caffeine (coffee) and nicotine (cigarettes).
+Such substances include caffeine and nicotine.